FREE Webinar - Unlock the Power of Positive Mental Health in the Workplace

 6. Stacking:

 At offices, when items are stacked improperly, they are stacked in a way that could tip the pile over.
 The main danger associated with this practice is the possibility of things shattering and falling on someone.
-In your safety meetings, you can go over proper stacking techniques and how to spot a possibly compromised stack.
+In your safety meetings, you can review proper stacking techniques and spot a possibly compromised stack.

 7. Heat Exhaustion: